UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/1_IntroBash.md

 #### Questions
 {:.no_toc}

-Try accessing the manual for the command `man` all three ways.
+Try accessing the manual for the command `man` all ways you can think of.
 *Was there a difference in the output depending on how we asked to view the manual?*

 *Could we access the help page for the command `ls` all three ways?*